Interscholastic sports can resume Monday

 “The schools have the largest, vulnerable population of unvaccinated population,” she said.
 “If we did not do anything to prevent the spread of the community into the schools, we will see more children, more younger children, getting positive.”

 But despite community spread, the executive order also allows for spectators to attend sporting events.
-It also requires some student-participants and coaches to be fully vaccinated.
+It also requires some student-athletes and coaches to be fully vaccinated.

 “Effective October 18, 2021, all organized sports training and competitions must require coaches and participants sixteen (16) years plus one (1) month of age or older to show proof that they are vaccinated,” Leon Guerrero stated in the executive order.
 "In the event a coach or participant declines to receive a COVID-19 vaccination or provide proof of such vaccination, they will be required to test for COVID-19 once weekly, as provided is applicable DPHSS guidance.”